 Humans are arguably one of the most complex organisms living on the planet.
-We are made up of numerous microscopic cells which cumulatively work in an organized manner for well-being.
+We are made up of numerous microscopic cells which cumulatively work in an organised manner for well-being.

 The human body is made up of various cells and molecules.

 Various systems like the nervous system, respiratory system and digestive system perform several complex functions in the body.

 Vitamins are organic molecules that serve as an essential nutrient for most living organisms for the smooth functioning of their metabolism.

 Vitamins are the compounds that people need in less quantities.
 The body does not produce vitamins on its own.
 Vitamins are to be obtained from the food we eat.

 Vitamins are essential because they prevent various health issues.
 If the body lacks any vitamin, it may develop a deficiency and a related disease.